Reviewing Paya (PAYA) & Its Competitors

 |-$65.52 million

-Paya’s competitors have higher revenue, but lower earnings than Paya.
-Paya is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Paya’s peers have higher revenue, but lower earnings than Paya.
+Paya is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Insider & Institutional Ownership

-50.0% of Paya shares are owned by institutional investors.
-Comparatively, 47.0% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-1.5% of Paya shares are owned by company insiders.
-Comparatively, 20.8% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+50.0% of Paya shares are held by institutional investors.
+Comparatively, 47.0% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+1.5% of Paya shares are held by company insiders.
+Comparatively, 20.8% of shares of all “Holding & other investment offices” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Analyst Recommendations

-This is a summary of current recommendations for Paya and its competitors, as provided by MarketBeat.
+This is a summary of recent ratings for Paya and its peers, as reported by MarketBeat.

 |Sell Ratings